catseye/The-Dossier/article/8-bit Games of Note.md

 Beautiful graphics.
 Since the antagonists were implemented with "soft sprites" (groups of programmable characters), all(?)
 8 hardware sprites were free to be used for the protagonist in a composite fashion that was both hi-res and multicolour.
-The music was also good.
-The game itself was quite hard.
+The music is also good.
+The game itself is quite hard.

 ### Street Surfer